-Please click on the play button below to listen to the didgeridoo Jonny played for us at the beginning of our school assembly.
+Please click on the play button below to listen to the didgeridoo Jonny played for us at the end of our school assembly.

 Why does the Australian Flag have a Union Jack flag on it?

 What does the symbol and colours represent on the Aborigine Flag?

 What language do people speak in Australia?
 English but with a strong accent, although Australians do use Aussie slang, for example: G'day (hello), Bruce (man), Sheila (woman), Dingo (dog), Roo (kangeroo), Arvo (afternoon).
 It can be very hard to understand when spoken fast.

 'Yolngu' Aborigine people are native Australian's and they speak a very different lanuage which can vary depending on the area of Australia they live in.

 Aborigine 'Bilma' (clapping sticks) and 'Yerrawar' or 'Waroo' (boomerang)